DesertSnak3/NpcLevelOverlay/README.md

   - Defaults to slash icon when no specific weakness is known
 - Icons are scaled to be visible but not intrusive

-### ⚠️ Aggression Indicators
+### ⚠️ Smart Aggression Indicators
-- Shows an icon for aggressive NPCs that will attack players
+- Shows an icon for NPCs that will actually attack you based on combat levels
+- Uses OSRS aggression formula: NPCs stop attacking when your level > (2 × NPC level + 1)
+- Example: Level 28 hobgoblins won't show aggression icon for level 57+ players
-- Helps identify potentially dangerous monsters before they engage
+- Helps identify which monsters will actually engage you
-- Particularly useful in wilderness and dangerous areas
+- Particularly useful for planning training spots and safe areas

 ### 📋 NPC Name Display
 - Optionally show NPC names alongside their level